GoogleCloudPlatformTraining/cp300-gke-docker-registry/README.md

 # cp300-gke-docker-registry
-For GKE module 1 Hands-On training section
+Used in the CP300 course - For GKE module 1 Hands-On training section